Community Inclusion Standard

 Our project seeks to establish the outline business case for a “plug-in” standard for developing a Community Benefits Plan for any natural capital project, starting with existing and developing ecosystem credit mechanisms (“codes”) that are the subject of the British Standard Institute (BSI) led programme on Nature Investment Standards for the UK.

-Our geographical scope for this development project will be Scotland, along the principle of ‘piloted in Scotland, applicable across the UK’.
-To ensure join-up with UK-wide developments, we have sought, and secured, the participation of BSI on our project, who have identified our work as one of the seven priority actions on ‘nested thematic standards’ to be delivered between now and March 2024.
+Our geographical scope for this development project has been predominantly Scotland, along the principle of ‘piloted in Scotland, applicable across the UK’.
+To ensure join-up with UK-wide developments, we have sought, and secured, the direct participation of BSI on our project.

-Within Scotland, this ‘Phase 1’ project will focused on working with community and project leaders drawn from 8 place-based projects:
+Within Scotland, our project has focused on working with community and project leaders drawn from over 10 place-based projects, including:

 We also connected with the following Scotland-wide projects and impact pathways: